 - 3 garlic cloves, minced

-- Soft centers minced and harder shells cut in 2 inch sections
+- 2 lemongrass roots, soft centers minced and harder shells cut in 2 inch sections

-- 2 red chilies, chopped (removed seeds to lessen spice)
+- 2 red chiles, chopped (removed seeds to lessen spice)

 - Heat oil in large soup pot or dutch oven on medium heat.
 Add onion, garlic, lemongrass roots and shells, galangal, ginger, and chilies.
 Cook 3-5 minutes, or until onion starts to soften.

-- Add stock, water, fish sauce, juice of two limes, basil, and coconut milk (optional).
+- Add stock, fish sauce, lime juice, kaffir leaves, salt, and chicken breasts..
 Bring to boil for a few minutes to release flavors, then reduce heat to simmer for 30 minutes.

 - Add precooked forbidden rice prior to serving.
 Rice will release color and blacken soup if added before cooking.

-- Top with sesame seeds (optional) and enjoy!
+- Top with basil leaves and carrots, and enjoy!

 Leftovers & Storage: This Thai Basil, Lemongrass, and Forbidden Rice Soup can be stored in the refrigerator for up to five days, and in fact the flavors get better with time and the soup is even more delicious on the second day.

 - Calories: 374